Graduate Degree Programs

 - SUNY notice of LOI approval will be sent to the campus President.
 The President’s staff will forward such notice of authorization to develop a Full Program Proposal to the Provost.
 The Provost’s Office will notify the Graduate Dean who will, in turn, notify the school/college dean and initiating department of authorization to proceed.

-- The initiating department or committee shall develop the Full Program Proposal accordingly to SUNY Guidelines and forward such to the school/college dean for consideration.
+- The initiating department or committee shall develop the Full Program Proposal accordingly to SUNY Guidelines using Form 2B at SUNY Forms for Academic Program Planning and forward such to the school/college dean for consideration.

 - The initiating department or committee shall identify a roster of potential external reviewers, typically external to the State, and advance this roster to the Graduate Dean for vetting with staff at SUNY System Administration and, for doctoral programs, with the State Education Department.